phetsims/phet-info/doc/new-dev-onboarding.md

   will allow you to push code to sim repos and common code repos.
 - Set up a Slack account and join the phetsims workspace (you should receive an invite to join).
 From here, join the
   #general, #dev-public, #developer, and #continuous-testing channel.
     - Be sure to set notifications in #continuous-testing to "All messages".
-Also, check with your mentor about any other relevant channels to join.
+    - Check with your mentor about any other relevant channels to join.
     - If you're not familiar with Slack, check out some [tutorials](https://slack.com/help/categories/360000049063) on how to use it.